Helping employees with contract review and negotiation

 Corporate executives, directors, and senior managers will often have employment contracts that detail salary, job duties, and grounds for termination.
 In some instances, these employees will also be offered protection in the event the company is taken over or becomes owned by a new entity.
 These contracts, referred to as “change of control” contracts, set forth severance benefits the employee will receive in the event he or she is fired due to a sale, merger, or corporate takeover in which the company’s ownership or Board of Directors dramatically changes.
 Interpreting change of control contracts under Ohio law can be extremely complicated, and enforcing change of control contracts can be extremely contentious.
 At Bolek Besser Glesius LLC, we have experience representing corporate executives in a variety of contract law matters under Ohio law.

 One of the most important types of employment contracts comes at the end of the employee’s employment.
-When an employer wishes to terminate an employee, it might offer the employee a severance agreement, which is a type of employment contract.
+When an employer fires an employee, it might offer a severance agreement, which itself is a type of employment contract.

 - Waiver of the right to sue.
 The main promise employers seek in exchange for severance pay is the employee’s promise not to sue the employer for anything relating to the employee’s employment or termination.
 A typical severance agreement waives the employee’s right to sue the employer for things like breach of contract, employment discrimination, whistleblower retaliation, harassment, and any other aspect of the employment relationship.